Increasing skill levels now account for over a quarter of labor productivity growth

 For this analysis, skills are measured by the education and work experience of individuals.
 Labor productivity is measured by output per hour worked.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Increasing skill levels now account for over a quarter of labor productivity growth on the Internet at http://www.bls.gov/opub/ted/1999/sept/wk4/art01.htm (visited December 05, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Increasing skill levels now account for over a quarter of labor productivity growth on the Internet at https://www.bls.gov/opub/ted/1999/sept/wk4/art01.htm (visited January 20, 2018).

 Recent editions of Spotlight on Statistics

 A look at employment, wages, and job safety in breweries and producer prices for beer.

 Differences in Parents’ Time Use between the Summer and the School Year

 A look at how parents of school-age children spend their time in the summer and the school year.

 Hispanics in the United States: Celebrating National Hispanic Heritage Month

 A look at employment, earnings, consumer spending, time use, and workplace injuries and illnesses for the Hispanic or Latino U.S. population.